DSPT Independent Assurance and Audit 2022-23 (Updated 5th June 2023 Enhanced Functionality Live)

-Guidance for all NHS Trusts, ICBs, CSUs and DHSC Arms Length Bodies to have a DSPT Audit to the required mandatory scope and framework methodology.
+Guidance for all Independent Providers who have been designated Operators of Essential Services and IT Suppliers to have a DSPT Audit to the required mandatory scope and framework methodology.
+Summary guide for NHS Organisations is now available with detailed guidance to follow.

 Background: